Vop\v{e}nka's Principle, Maximum Deconstructibility, and singly-generated torsion classes: Open Questions

 Given a class $\mathcal{X}$ of modules over a fixed ring, a module $G$ is called $\mathcal{X}$-Gorenstein Projective ($\mathcal{X}$-$\mathcal{GP}$) if there is an acyclic complex $P_\bullet$ of projective modules such that $G = \text{ker}(P_0 \to P_1)$ and $G \in {}^{\perp_1} \mathcal{X}$; the latter means that $\text{Ext}^1(G,X)=0$ for all $X \in \mathcal{X}$.
 The Gorenstein Projective modules are the class $\mathcal{X}$-$\mathcal{GP}$, where $\mathcal{X}$ is the class of projective modules.
 We refer to Cort{\'e}s-Izurdiaga and \v{S}aroch~\cite{cortes2023module} for more background on these classes, and to Cox~\cite{Cox_MaxDecon} for the proof that they have the crucial property of being eventually almost everywhere closed under quotients (despite failing, in general, to be closed under quotients).

-The author's original motivation for introducing MD in \cite{Cox_MaxDecon} was to obtain the consistency, relative to large cardinals, of the scheme \begin{quote} ``For any class $\mathcal{X}$ of modules (over any fixed ring), the class $\mathcal{X}$-$\mathcal{GP}$ is deconstructible". \end{quote}
+The author's original motivation for introducing the Maximum Deconstructibility principle in \cite{Cox_MaxDecon} was to obtain the consistency, relative to large cardinals, of the scheme \begin{quote} ``For any class $\mathcal{X}$ of modules (over any fixed ring), the class $\mathcal{X}$-$\mathcal{GP}$ is deconstructible". \end{quote}

-Does this scheme imply VP?
+Does this scheme imply Vop\v{e}nka's Principle?
 An affirmative answer would necessarily involve non-hereditary rings, since over a hereditary ring, for any class $\mathcal{X}$, $\mathcal{X}$-$\mathcal{GP}$ is equal to the class of projective modules, which is always deconstructible.
-An affirmative answer would also need to involve some class $\mathcal{X}$ other than the class of projectives, since by \cite{cortes2023module}, a proper class of strongly compact cardinals (which is much weaker than VP) suffices to obtain deconstructibility of $\mathcal{GP}$ ($= \{ \text{projectives} \}$-$\mathcal{GP}$) over every ring.
+An affirmative answer would also need to involve some class $\mathcal{X}$ other than the class of projectives, since by \cite{cortes2023module}, a proper class of strongly compact cardinals (which is much weaker than Vop\v{e}nka's Principle) suffices to obtain deconstructibility of $\mathcal{GP}$ ($= \{ \text{projectives} \}$-$\mathcal{GP}$) over every ring.